material-motion/material-motion/concepts/runtimes.md

 # Runtimes

-This section describes one specification for a **declarative motion engine**.
+This section explores one specification for a **declarative motion engine**.